 Basic Baked Breaded Salmon

 An assertive fish like salmon can handle mustard’s bold flavor.
 Top the fish with parsley for freshness and breadcrumbs for crunch.
-For a fast, healthy dinner, we suggest serving it with a shaved vegetable salad.
+For a fast, healthy dinner, we suggest serving it with a Shaved Vegetable Salad or Swiss Chard.

 What to buy: Panko is coarse Japanese-style breadcrumbs.
 It’s available in the international section of most supermarkets.

 - 2 teaspoons olive oil, plus more for coating the foil